 And despite their best efforts to select the right tools for their toolbox, many recruiters find themselves armed with solutions that just aren’t a good fit.
 In fact, 64% of recruiters believe they don’t have access to the right digital tools to make the job easier.

-While there’s no ultimate recruitment solution nor a universal tech stack for all companies, as each has their own unique hiring needs, it’s still possible to pinpoint certain commonalities in what organizations need to do to choose the right recruitment technology.
+While there’s no ultimate solution nor a universal recruitment tech stack for all companies, as each has their own unique hiring needs, it’s still possible to pinpoint certain commonalities in what organizations need to do to choose the right recruiting software mix.

 By focusing on a few key areas, you can build a recruitment technology stack that fits your needs, addresses and solves for challenges, and dramatically improves your company’s recruiting efforts in the year ahead.
 That’s why we created a comprehensive guide on how to build the best recruitment tech stack in 2019.